microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 This will allow the content process to draw to the swapchain, and the window process to render that same swapchain.

+> _author's note_: There's some internal work that's going on in parallel that
+> will make this `DUplicateHandle` business more structured.
+Unfortunately, that
+> work isn't public quite yet.
+It should be noted that in the version of this we
+> end up shipping, we'll probably need a split COM & WinRT interface between the
+> window and content processes.
+The COM interface will handle the passing of the
+> swapchain handle, and the WinRT interface will do everything else.

 #### Scenario: Tab Tear-off and Reattach